ifti-khan/ifti-khan-tradeperson-finder/README.md

     * This online tool helped me to create the markdown tables for testing section of my readme file.

 # Validation
 In this section I have used a few different validation techniques to thoroughly make sure my project is fully compliant and accessible.
-I have used the W3C HTML5 and CSS3 online validation tools as well as a online contrast checker for the colours that i used in my project.
+I have used the W3C HTML5 and CSS3 online validation tools as well as an online contrast checker for the colours that I used in my project.

 If there is any non-compliant code or warnings within the project I will document it and then fix it and this will be the first step of my testing and debugging.